Azure/data-product-analytics/docs/EnterpriseScaleAnalytics-Prerequisites.md

 ## What will be deployed?

-By navigating through the deployment steps, you will deploy the folowing setup in a subscription:
+By navigating through the deployment steps, you will deploy the following setup in a subscription:

 > **Note:** Before deploying the resources, we recommend to check registration status of the required resource providers in your subscription.
 For more information, see [Resource providers for Azure services](https://docs.microsoft.com/azure/azure-resource-manager/management/resource-providers-and-types).